reapazor/Website/_projects/unity.md

 showcase-video: https://www.youtube.com/watch?v=o35dfdO8WGQ
 showcase-background: assets/images/projects/unity/unity-kingdom.jpg

-header-image: assets/images/projects/unity/unity-kingdom.jpg
+hero-image: assets/images/projects/unity/unity-kingdom.jpg
 ---

 ## Going Home

-In 2019, I met [Ian Dundore]({{ site.data.linkedin.links.ian-dundore }}), a manager in Professional Services at Unity.
+In 2019, I met [Ian Dundore]({{ site.data.linkedin.urls.ian-dundore }}), a manager in Professional Services at Unity.
 I was working at inXile and needed to bring in some additional resources to help get [Wasteland 3]({{ site.url }}/showcase/wasteland-3/) across the finish line.
 I was on his radar; little did I know.
-This is where [Francisco Cruz]({{ site.data.linkedin.links.francisco-cruz }}), a friend and colleague from my time at OtherSide, enters the story.
+This is where [Francisco Cruz]({{ site.data.linkedin.urls.francisco-cruz }}), a friend and colleague from my time at OtherSide, enters the story.
 Since we crossed paths, Cisco had joined Unity’s M2/Gigaya team and had referred me to his team’s recruiter as a possible hire.
 Now I was in the system, and thus, Ian’s recruiter was able to strike.

 Unity had played such an integral part in my professional life up until that point; having the opportunity to get my foot in the door and work on the impossible task of “making a magical button that converts Unreal projects to Unity” was a pretty easy sell as 2020 was winding down.